APRIL JAPAN FESTIVALS ４月の祭り

 Yonezawa, Yamagata Prefecture

 Musical parades, ceremonies and other festive events take over the whole town throughout the period.
-The spectacular climax is a recreation of the famous battle of Kawanakajima which involves flintlock guns and thousands of local people dressed in period armour.
+The spectacular climax is a recreation of the famous battle of Kawanakajima which involves flintlock guns and thousands of local people dressed in period armor.

 Arita Ceramics Fair